-When I had the idea of writing this blog I was truly inspired by kindness.
-Kind people have saved my life and have installed in me a sense of self that I am proud of.
+Kind people have often helped me in my life and have installed in me a sense of self of which I am proud.
 I believe that we live in a world where we could solve many of our problems with this virtue.
-Unfortunately and to my own dismay I have been a target of bullies in many shapes and forms: I have been called names, put down, threatened, harassed, and denigrated.
-I have had spam with horrible messages posted on my personal account all in the joys of someone else trying to disrupt my emotional stability.
+Unfortunately and to my dismay, I have been a target of bullies in many shapes and forms: I have been called names, put down, threatened, harassed, and denigrated.
+I have had spam with horrible messages posted on my account all in the joys of someone else trying to disrupt my emotional stability.
 For what?
 Because of what I believe in that I have put forward on this blog.

-Eventually I had to come to understand that bullying has no age.
-I have heard of bullying in school yards and on-line but I was unprepared for adult cyber bullying.
+Eventually, I had to come to understand that bullying has no age.
+I have heard of harassment in schoolyards and online but I was unprepared for adult cyberbullying.
 I now stand before you as a victim of this cyber war.
-The thing is that I have come so far in my life that nothing will silence my beliefs although I have to admit that I went through difficult times trying to understand why this was happening to me.
+The thing is that I have come so far in my life that nothing will silence my beliefs although I have to admit that I went through trying times trying to understand why this was happening to me.

-After a lot of soul searching I deducted that there is something inherently wrong with the collective consciousness of our world.
-How could people be so angry that I was an animal activist? a vegan? an environmentalist?
-How naïve was I to believe that by putting forward kindness I was sheltered.
-It was a rude awakening and it make me want to promote kindness even more.
+After a lot of soul-searching, I deduced that there is something inherently wrong with the collective consciousness of our world.
+How could people be so angry that I was an animal activist?
+A vegan?
+An environmentalist?
+How naïve was I to believe that by putting forward kindness I was sheltered?
+It was a rude awakening, and it makes me want to promote kindness even more.
 I will not ever give in and silence myself due to some rage and hatred that does not belong to me.

 Here are the different ways you may get bullied online:

 .
 Impersonation: hacking another’s email or social media to post embarrassing comments,

 .
 Outing and Trickery: sharing another’s secrets or tricking someone into revealing embarrassing information,